 If you plan to enable the keep-alive option on your EC2 instances, we recommend that you set the keep-alive settings to at least the idle timeout settings of your load balancer.
 If you want to ensure that the load balancer is responsible for closing the connections to your back-end instance, make sure that the value set on your instance for the keep-alive time is greater than the idle timeout setting on your load balancer.
 For information about load balancer idle timeout, see Idle Connection Timeout.

-To enable HTTPS support for our listeners, you must install SSL certificate on your load balancer.
-Before you can install the SSL certificate, you must first create and then upload the SSL certificate using IAM.
+To enable HTTPS support for our listeners, you must first create an SSL certificate and then install it on your load balancer.
 The load balancer uses the certificate to terminate and then decrypt requests before sending them to the back-end instances.
 For information on how to create an SSL certificate, see SSL Certificate for Elastic Load Balancing.

 All your SSL server certificates are managed by IAM.
 By default, IAM allows 10 SSL server certificates per AWS account.
 If you try to upload a new server certificate after reaching this limit, you'll get an error.
 You can request for more certificates using this form - IAM Limit Increase Contact Us Form.